Have you been in a relationship where you often questioned your feelings, instincts, or sanity?

 It is important to remember that these things may not have been actually said.
 As a constant liar, the gaslighter uses this tactic to make you feel like you have no one to trust.

 By making you question who you can trust, a gaslighter is putting you in isolation to only trust him or her.
 This isolation gives them the control over you they desire.

 It becomes a twisted dynamic where you can only turn to the person who is mentally tormenting you.

-This is an effective tool of a gaslighter because if he or she makes other people question your sanity, these other people won't believe you if you say the gaslighter is abusive.
+This lie is an effective tool for a gaslighter because if he or she makes other people question your sanity, they won't believe you if you say the gaslighter is abusive.

 23. They claim everyone else is lying.

 By telling you that everyone else is lying, it makes you question your truth.